How To Test Network Speed With iPerf

 On the left you can see the iPerf 3 client is sending data to the iPerf 3 server on the right.

 This screenshot is from the client running on my iPhone connecting to the iPerf 3 server.
-It shows that I am able to download from the server at an average of 135 Mbits/s.
+It shows that I am currently downloading from the server at 135 Mbits/s.

 You can now walk around your house or office and find all the dead Wifi spots.